pyecharts/pyecharts/document/doc_en_US.md

 grid(series，grid_width, grid_height, grid_top, grid_bottom, grid_left, grid_right)
 ''' Concurrently show charts '''
 ```
 * series -> dict
     other chart series data
 * grid_width -> str/int
     Width of grid component.
 Adaptive by default.
 * grid_height -> str/int
     Height of grid component.
 Adaptive by default.
 * grid_top -> str/int
     Distance between grid component and the top side of the container.
-    grid_top value can be instant pixel value like 20;
-    it can also be percentage value relative to container width like '20%';and it can also be 'top', 'middle', or 'bottom'.
+    grid_top value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'top', 'middle', or 'bottom'.
     If the grid_top value is set to be 'top', 'middle', or 'bottom',then the component will be aligned automatically based on position.
 * grid_bottom -> str/int
     Distance between grid component and the bottom side of the container.
     grid_bottom value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%'.
 * grid_left -> str/int
     Distance between grid component and the left side of the container.
-    grid_left value can be instant pixel value like 20;
-    it can also be percentage value relative to container width like '20%';and it can also be 'left', 'center', or 'right'.
+    grid_left value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'left', 'center', or 'right'.
     If the grid_left value is set to be 'left', 'center', or 'right',then the component will be aligned automatically based on position.
 * grid_right -> str/int
     Distance between grid component and the right side of the container.
     grid_right value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%'.

 irst use ```get_series()``` get data，then use ```grid()``` combine the charts